 The primary purpose of the 1-unit course is to lay the groundwork for activity to follow in the companion course.
 Students will conduct background research, form thematic teams, and develop a proposed work plan that guides their fieldwork in the summer.

 During the 3-unit summer course (PPD 613b), students spend two weeks in a host country meeting with experts and practitioners, making site visits, and working collaboratively on their project.
-For the syllabus of our recent China or Brazil Labs, please click on the links below:

 Labs have previously been held in Brazil, the United Kingdom, and China, but the list of host countries is always growing and changing.
 This summer, Labs took place in China and Brazil.

-Click herefor more information about previous Labs.
+Click here for more information about previous Labs.

 Price Labs are designed for graduate students enrolled in the school’s core Master’s Degree programs: Public Administration, Urban Planning, Public Policy, Real Estate Development and Health Administration.
 While Price graduate students form the core of each Lab, alumni and/or student counterparts from collaborating institutions may also join on a case-by-case basis.